Cloud networks and subnets

 A cloud network is similar to a traditional LAN in a data center.
 Cloud networks are created in folders and used for transmitting information between cloud resources and connecting resources to the internet.

-Yandex.Cloud always blocks outgoing traffic to ports 25:
+Yandex.Cloud always blocks outgoing traffic to TCP ports 25 and 2525:

 - To any servers on the internet other than Yandex.Mail servers.

 - To Yandex Compute Cloud VMs when accessed via a public IP address.

 A subnet is a range of IP addresses in a cloud network.
 Addresses from this range can be assigned to cloud resources, such as VMs and DB clusters.
 Subnets can only be created in the folder the cloud network belongs to.

 The size of a subnet is set using the Classless Inter-Domain Routing (CIDR) method.
 Subnets can only use private IPv4 addresses from the ranges defined by RFC 1918: